Amolmahale01/Amol_Portfolio/README.md

-# 🚀 Amol Mahale – Developer Portfolio
+# 🚀 Amol Mahale - Portfolio

 Welcome to my personal portfolio project!
 This website showcases my skills, experience, and projects — built with modern frontend technologies and a love for clean UI.